Diversity-Enhanced Reasoning for Subjective Questions: Methodology

-\paragraph{Multi-Role Exploration} To model multi-perspective reasoning, we first identify a set of $n$ context relevant roles (e.g., domain experts, stakeholders, or personas) through few-shot prompting~\cite{language-models-are-few-shot-learners}, denoted as $\mathcal{R}=\{R_1, R_2,...,R_n\}$.
-In particular, we prompt the model to generate roles that may have conflicting viewpoints.
+The objective of this stage is to enhance perspective diversity: besides training the model to ``think deeper from its perspective''~\citep{deepseekr1,OpenAI-o1}, we also train the model to consider ``from which perspective to think''. \paragraph{Multi-Role Exploration and Sampling} To model multi-perspective reasoning, we first identify $n$ context-relevant roles (e.g., domain experts, stakeholders, or personas) through few-shot prompting~\citep{language-models-are-few-shot-learners,liu2025costbench}, denoted as $\mathcal{R}=\{\mathcal{R}_1, \mathcal{R}_2,..., \mathcal{R}_n\}$.
+In particular, we prompt the model to generate roles with conflicting viewpoints.
 The motivation for this is to explore diverse available perspectives.
-Given candidate roles $\mathcal{R}$, we define the selection probabilities:
+Given a candidate role $\mathcal{R}_i$, LLM $\mathcal{M}$ and question $\mathcal{Q}$, we define the selection probabilities: where $sim(\mathcal{R}_i, \mathcal{R}_j)=cos(\mathbf{h}_{\mathcal{R}_i}, \mathbf{h}_{\mathcal{R}_j} | \mathcal{Q})$ and $\mathbf{h}$ denotes the LLM embedding.
+The intuition for this is to prioritize role answers that are relevant to the question and contrastive to the existing opinions.